Passengers with reduced mobility

 Travelling for business

-If you are a regular business passenger or there are several people from your company who are frequent fliers and require internet access while passing through the airport, we can offer special rates for 6 or 12 months.
+If you are a regular business passenger or there are several people from your company who are frequent fliers and require internet access while passing through the airport, we offer WiFi access for up to 12 months.

 Glasgow Airport Business Centre is adjacent to the main terminal building and offers excellent conference and rooms for hire.
 Facilities are modern and professional, and provide an ideal environment for hosting meetings or training sessions at Glasgow Airport plus interviews or presentations.

 This convenient Glasgow Airport business centre offers a complete package which is flexible and offers varied catering menus to suit all tastes and budgets.

 For further information download our brochure or contact:

 Tel: 0141 847 5450

 If you don’t have time to visit a cash machine or pop to the bank before leaving for Glasgow Airport, we have plenty of ATMs both before and after security.